-Unlike fintechs, humility, adaptability and transparency are vague values for the profit-making banks
+Banks struggle to compete because, unlike fintechs and BigTech, humility, adaptability and transparency are vague values for the profit-raking banks

 “The first rule of any technology used in a business is that automation applied to an efficient operation will magnify the efficiency.
 The second is that automation applied to an inefficient operation will magnify the inefficiency.”
 (Microsoft founder, Bill Gates)

 Banks are, starkly, culturally different from the challenger banks (or fintechs and BigTech) giving them a run for their money.
 And this could be their biggest undoing.
 In a time when customer intimacy is not a public relations exercise but a necessity for business survival, banks still epitomize the rallying call of the entrenched: “But we’ve always done it (treated the customer) this way.”

 This article follows last week’s entitled, ‘Being digital does not make banks tech-savvy’.
 Unlike the mushrooming fintechs and BigTech globally (like, locally, Safaricom, and, globally, PayPal and Facebook, or, corporate on-line lender Lending Club), going digital for banks is driven more by the desire to ‘evict’ the customer from the banking hall than to simplify his life.
 That’s why their customer interaction processes remain analogue (detached) even as the bank goes digital; much like a retailer going online, but still insisting on operating from 8am to 5pm.